MaterializeInc/materialize/doc/developer/design/20210401_volatile_sources.md

 My contention is that it is wholly unrealistic to expect our users to only use nonvolatile sources with Materialize.
 The streaming world runs on inconsistency and nondurability.
-To play in this space, we need to interoperate seamlessly with volatile sources, and then offer a large, inviting off-ramp into the Materialize world of determinism and consistency.
+To play in this space, we need to interoperate seamlessly with volatile sources, and then offer a large, inviting off ramp into the Materialize world of determinism and consistency.

 The proposal here, then, is to bake the notion of volatility into the system.
 We